Richard E. Webber

 Richard E. Webber is a retired United States Air Force major general.
-He was the first commander of the Twenty-Fourth Air Force, which is focused on cyberspace operations.
-The Twenty-Fourth Air Force is located in San Antonio, Texas, and stood up in place of the originally proposed larger Major Command organization, Air Force Cyber Command.
+He was the first commander of the Twenty-Fourth Air Force, which was focused on cyberspace operations.
+The Twenty-Fourth Air Force was located in San Antonio, Texas, and was stood up in place of the originally proposed larger Major Command organization, Air Force Cyber Command.
 Webber graduated from the United States Air Force Academy in 1975 and has worked in the space and missile career field.